 One of the oldest countries in the world, Switzerland is home to a diverse set of cantons with long and rich histories of autonomy.
 Explore the history of Switzerland below.

 The Swiss Confederation dates to 1291 as a defensive alliance among three cantons.
 In succeeding years, other localities joined the original three.
 The Swiss Confederation secured its independence from the Holy Roman Empire in 1499.
 A constitution of 1848, subsequently modified in 1874, replaced the confederation with a centralized federal government.
-Switzerland’s sovereignty and neutrality have long been honored by the major European powers and the country was not involved in either world war.
+Switzerland’s sovereignty and neutrality have long been honored by the major European powers.
+In fact, Switzerland didn’t participate in either world war.

 Political and economic facts of Switzerland

 The political and economic integration of Europe over the past half-century, as well as Switzerland’s role in many UN and international organizations, has strengthened Switzerland’s ties with its neighbors, however, the country did not officially become a UN member until 2002.
 Switzerland remains active in many UN and international organizations but retains a strong commitment to neutrality.